Sign In / Sign Out

-Jennifer Malerich is Executive Director for Academic and Global Engagement in the Office of the University Provost and Interim Director of the Study Abroad Office at Arizona State University.
+Jennifer Malerich is Executive Director for Academic and Global Engagement in the Office of the University Provost at Arizona State University.
 In this role she works to advance the internationalization of the undergraduate curriculum and student experience; support student success through the use of innovative advising processes and technology platforms, and advance the development of global-ready graduates.
-With almost twenty years of experience in the field of international education, Jennifer’s background includes developing and directing study abroad programs and internships, managing international academic campuses and integrating global learning into academic degree programs.
+With twenty years of experience in the field of international education, Jennifer’s background includes developing and directing study abroad programs and internships, managing international academic campuses and integrating global learning into academic degree programs.

 Phone: (480) 965-5965